EconomyLens.com

 Related

-Solomon expressed confidence in Goldman’s private credit business in response to analyst questions amid growing investor anxiety.
-“We feel we’re very well positioned,” Solomon said, pointing to an inflow in the quarter in private credit.
-“But Solomon described the worry about private credit as unsurprising given that ‘this has been a very long credit cycle’ without a recession where problems are exposed.
-‘So when you do have cycle turn in a recession, we’ll see higher losses across the space than you would have had if it was a shorter cycle,’ he said.”
+However, Solomon described the worry about private credit as unsurprising given that “this has been a very long credit cycle” without a recession where problems are exposed.
+“So when you do have a cycle turn in a recession, we’ll see higher losses across the space than you would have had if it was a shorter cycle,” he said.

 Monday’s batch of results marked the third in a row in which Goldman flagged completed deals as a positive driver.
 Investment banking fees surged 48 percent in the quarter amid the strong mergers and acquisitions (M&A) flow.
 The firm also saw an uptick in operating expenses in the period, partly due to the M&A surge.
 The presentation alluded to “significantly higher transaction-based expenses.”
 Revenues fell for fixed income, currency, and commodities due to weakness in interest rate products and some other categories.
 However, this was partially offset by increases in commodities and currencies.
 Revenues also rose in equities trading.
 Increased volatility usually translates into higher trading revenues for Goldman.